AnyLog-co/documentation/using grafana.md

 ## Examples

-The examples below query data from logical tables that are maintained in the AnyLog tables.
+The examples below query data from logical tables in the AnyLog Network.
 In these examples, the table name is 'ping_senor', the name of the time column is 'timestamp' and the name of the value column is 'value'.
+When interval is considered, the interval is determined by dividing the time range by the number of data points requested.
+These values can be modified on the Grafana panel or specified in the query.

 ### Executing an 'increments' query
 A pre-defined qiery - for the time range in the panel, divide the time range to intervals and calculate min, max and average value for each interval in the range.